kj89/kjnodes-gitbook/docs/testnet/ojo/installation/README.md

 ### Delegate pricefeeder responsibility

 {% hint style="info" %}
-As a validator, if you'd like another account to post prices on your behalf (i.e. you don't want your validator mnemonic sending txs), you can delegate pricefeeder responsibilities to another nibi address.
+As a validator, if you'd like another account to post prices on your behalf (i.e. you don't want your validator mnemonic sending txs), you can delegate pricefeeder responsibilities to another address.
 {% endhint %}

 ```bash